glottospace/glottospace/paper.md

 We will now describe each of these elements in more detail.

-Existing global databases of linguistic and cultural diversity, such as Glottolog [@Hammarström:2021], WALS [@Dryer:2013], and D-PLACE [@Kirby:2016], are structured according to the cross-linguistic data format [@Forkel :2018], allowing for the integration of different databases.
+Existing global databases of linguistic and cultural diversity, such as Glottolog [@Hammarstr{\"{o}}m:2021], WALS [@Dryer:2013], and D-PLACE [@Kirby:2016], are structured according to the cross-linguistic data format [@Forkel:2018], allowing for the integration of different databases.
 One way in which languages can be matched across databases is by using glottocodes, i.e. unique identifiers of languages, dialects and language families [@Forkel:2021].
 These glottocodes often have geospatial coordinates associated with them, allowing for geospatial analysis and visualisation.
 With **glottospace**, users can easily access the most recent version of these databases.
 Researchers can query those databases, use them as a benchmark, or supplement their own data with additional information (like geospatial coordinates, language family).

 The **glottospace** package can generate empty data structures to facilitate data entry, or convert existing databases (for example stored in an Excel or CSV file) into two standardized data structures (\autoref{fig:data}):